wbamberg/idl-reference/docs/nsIProtocolProxyService.md

 a proxy to be used for loading the given URI.
 Otherwise, this method returns
 null indicating that a direct connection should be used.

-@param aURI
-       The URI to test.
-@param aFlags
-       A bit-wise combination of the RESOLVE_ flags defined above.
-Pass
-       0 to specify the default behavior.
-Any additional bits that do
-       not correspond to a RESOLVE_ flag are reserved for future use.
-@param aCallback
-       The object to be notified when the result is available.

-@return An object that can be used to cancel the asychronous operation.
-        If canceled, the cancelation status (aReason) will be forwarded
-        to the callback's onProxyAvailable method via the aStatus param.

 NOTE: If this proxy is unavailable, getFailoverForProxy may be called
 to determine the correct secondary proxy to be used.